Back to top

 The survey is carried out by a sample.

-Selection schemes (sampling rates): in the framework of the recent re-examination of the survey plans for structural business statistics, Statistics Norway has as of the statistical year 2011, applied a new survey plan where the sample size is reduced considerably by 40 per cent.
-The new survey plan is conducted with the objective of reducing exclusively the number of small enterprises from the stratified samples, while the sampling variance of estimate sub-population parameters stays low as in the old survey plan.
+Selection schemes (sampling rates): in the framework of the re-examination of the survey plans for structural business statistics, from 2011 onwards Statistics Norway , applied a new survey plan where the sample size is reduced considerably by 40 per cent.
+This survey plan is conducted with the objective of reducing exclusively the number of small enterprises from the stratified samples, while the sampling variance of estimate sub-population parameters stays low as in the old survey plan.
 Optimization of the participation of the small enterprises, especially enterprises with individual proprietorship where the owner is working alone (one-man enterprise), can be also perceived as a part of efforts to minimise the respondent burden.

 The population consists of all non-financial enterprises in the relevant industry divisions registered as operative in the reference year.
 The population is divided into subpopulations, called strata, after criteria like industrial classification and number of employees.
 In some of the strata, all enterprises are always included in the sample.
 From the remaining strata, a representative selection of enterprises is drawn.
 All enterprises in this sample are asked to report a full set of Trading Statements and to complete a questionnaire.